SoftwareHeritage/swh-jenkins-jobs/README.md

 volume and cloned by Jenkins so do not forget to commit the changes you want to test.

 - Launch jenkins

+Executing the following script located in the root directory of that repository will automatically configure the docker image build and start the compose session.
 ```
-docker-compose build
-docker-compose up
+./start-docker-jenkins.sh
 ```

+Jenkins jobs for Software Heritage should be automatically registered when the jenkins service is starting.

+If the jobs did not get automatically registered, you can trigger their creation by following these instructions:

-Connect to localhost:8080, then within the jenkins ui:
+- Connect to localhost:8080, then within the jenkins ui:
 - Create a jenkins folder `jenkins-tools`
-- Create a new `free-style` job named `job-builder` inside the `jenkins-tools` targeting this git repository `file:///opt/swh-jenkins-jobs`
+- Create a new `free-style` job named `job-builder` inside the `jenkins-tools`
-  - Configure the branch your are developing on (e.g. `*/master`, `*/awesome-feature`, ...)
 - Add a `build` step `Execute shell` with this content
 ```
+git config --global --add safe.directory /opt/swh-jenkins-jobs/.git
+git clone file:///opt/swh-jenkins-jobs
+cd swh-jenkins-jobs
 tox -- update --delete-old --jobs-only
 ```
 - Save your build configuration